-During 2018 we worked a total of 11.5 million (2017: 12 million) man-hours.
-Despite our best efforts, we incurred 4 (2017:7) lost time incidents.
-This indicates that even though there were positive developments, there is still room for improvement in order for Archer to achieve the goal of realizing an incident free work place.
-Management and employees will continue to work tirelessly to identify and mitigate work place hazards and risks.
+During 2019 we worked a total of 12.8 million (2018: 11.5 million) man-hours.
+Despite our best efforts, we incurred 17 (2018:4) lost time incidents.
+Archer will work hard in 2020, via dedicated initiatives to ensure that hazards risks are identified and mitigated.

 Archer continues to analyse the reason why incidents occurs to ensure that we learn from and do not repeat our mistakes.
-This will be a continued focus in 2018 to ensure continued positive improvement towards the incident free workplace objective.
+This will be a continued focus in 2020 to ensure we improve our HSE trend and continue our goal to an incident free workplace.